keshavramji/mellea/docs/tutorial.md

 Many more examples of generative slots are provided in the `docs/examples` directory.

+> [!NOTE]
+> Generative slots can also be implemented as code-generation calls instead of black-box structured output generators.
+This is most useful when correct code generation is difficult without some dynamic analysis (i.e., runtime information).
+In these cases, the problem can be solved by prompting with a FiTM code generation request, augmented with pieces of runtime state.
+This advanced functionality may result in untrusted code execution, and should therefore be used with caution and/or in conjunction with some combination of sandboxing and human validation prior to execution.

 #### Using Generative slots to Provide Compositionality Across Module Boundaries

 Instruct-validate-repair provides compositionality within a given module.
 As the examples listed above demonstrate, generative slots can do the same.
 But generative slots are not just about local validity; their real power comes from safe interoperability between independently designed systems.